-- A. The ASRT has granted one affiliate charter in each state, the District of Columbia, the city of Philadelphia, Guam and Puerto Rico. - B. Each affiliate shall renew its charter annually, and within 60 days after the close of its fiscal year, submit the following to the ASRT: - 1.
+- A. The ASRT has granted one affiliate charter in each state, the District of Columbia, Guam, Puerto Rico and the city of Philadelphia. - B. Each affiliate shall renew its charter annually, and within 60 days after the close of its fiscal year, submit the following to the ASRT: - 1.
 Annual budget/financial statement. - 2.
 Affiliate bylaws in agreement with ASRT Bylaws. - 3.
 Articles of incorporation. - 4.
 Certificate of good standing or proof of active incorporation verifying corporate existence is valid dated no later than 90 days prior to application being submitted. - 5.
 Evidence of IRS recognition of tax-exempt status (e.g., determination letter issued to applicant or letter requesting ASRT include applicant in group exemption number). - 6.
 Verification that affiliate officers are ASRT members. - 7.
-Annual meeting information. - 8.
-Names and contact information for officers and board members.
+Annual meeting information.

-- 9. List of affiliate subordinates recognized by affiliate and attestation that these subordinates are in compliance with ASRT affiliate subordinate policies and procedures. - 10.
-Verification that the affiliate filed the appropriate tax returns with the IRS in the prior year. - C. Any affiliate not in compliance with the ASRT Bylaws, the ASRT Affiliate Charter Agreement or the House of Delegates Procedure Manual shall be placed on probationary status. - D. An affiliate on probationary status for more than two consecutive years shall be considered inactive. - E. The ASRT Affiliate Charter Agreement may be terminated by the House of Delegates or by a vote of the members of the affiliate. - F. The ASRT shall not be responsible for any debts, actions or statements made by, or on behalf of, any affiliate.
+- 8. Names and contact information for officers and board members. - 9.
+List of affiliate subordinates recognized by affiliate and attestation that these subordinates are in compliance with ASRT affiliate subordinate policies and procedures. - 10.
+Verification that the affiliate filed the appropriate tax returns with the IRS in the prior year. - C. Any affiliate not in compliance with the ASRT Bylaws, the ASRT Affiliate Charter Agreement or the House of Delegates Procedure Manual shall be placed on probationary status. - D. An affiliate on probationary status for more than two consecutive years shall be considered inactive. - E. The ASRT Affiliate Charter Agreement may be terminated by the House of Delegates or by a vote of the members of the affiliate. - F. The ASRT shall not be responsible for any debts, actions or statements made by, or on behalf of, any affiliate. - G. The ASRT Board may reinstate an inactive affiliate when: - 1.
+The affiliate meets all requirements for an active affiliate, and - 2.
+The affiliate formally requests reinstatement.